From peacetime team-mates to wartime enemies

 "We shouldn't mix up forgiving or forgetting," former teacher Kowalewski says.
 "Soon after the war, Halvorsen became a silent man in regards of what had happened.

 "But he really engaged himself in helping German athletes take part in the Winter Olympics in Oslo in 1952, which a lot of his fellow citizens opposed.
 He said that athletes weren't responsible and shouldn't be punished.
 That was a sign of grace.
-Maybe Halvorsen also felt a connection to the country he had been living in for twelve years."
+Maybe Halvorsen also felt a connection to the country he had been living in for 12 years."

 Indeed, Halvorsen would have been constantly reminded of the tortures and maltreatment he had suffered.
 He died in June 1955, while on a work trip for the Norwegian FA, his health having been permanently weakened by the typhus he caught during his time in concentration camps.